Adri6336/gpt-voice-conversation-chatbot/README.md

 - Make a setting where the bot can remember speaking with you between sessions, recalling only important bits of info.

-- Make bot multilingual (it denys speaking other languages unless guided for a bit) at startup.

 - Make interface run more smoothly